 MOAI is a platform for aggregating content from different sources, and publishing it through the Open Archive Initiatives protocol for metadata harvesting.
-It’s been built for academic institutional repositories dealing with relational metadata and asset files.
+It’s been build for academic institutional repositories dealing with (relational) metadata and asset files.

 The MOAI software can aggregate content from different sources, transform it and store it in a database.
-The contents of this database can then be published in many separate OAI feeds, each with its own configuration.
+The contents from this database can then be published in many seperate OAI feeds.
+Each with it’s own configuration.

-MOAI has been specifically developed for universities, and contains a lot of hard-earned wisdom.
-The software has been in production use since 2007, and new features have been continually added.
-In late 2008, the software was completely refactored and packaged under the name “MOAI”.
+MOAI has been specificly developed for universities, and contains a lot of hard-earned wisdom.
+The software has been in use since 2007, and a lot of features were added since that time.
+In late 2008, the software was completely refactored and packaged up under the name “MOAI”.
 You can read more about this on the MOAI History page.

 MOAI is a standalone system, so it can be used in combination with any repository software that comes with an OAI feed such as Fedora Commons, EPrints or DSpace.
-It can also be used directly with an SQL database or just a folder of XML files.
+It can also be used directly on an SQL database or just a folder of xml files.

-The MOAI project takes the philosophy that every repository is different and unique, and that an institutional repository is a living thing.
-It is therefore never finished.
-Metadata is always changes, improving, and evolves.
-We think this is healthy.
+The MOAI project takes the filosphy that every repository is different and unique, and that an institutional repository is a living thing, it is therefore never finished.
+Metadata is always changing and evolving and improving.
+We think this is a good thing.

-Because of this viewpoint, the MOAI software makes it as easy as possible to add or modify parts of your repository (OAI) services stack.
-It tries to do this without sacrificing power, and encouraging the re-use of components.
+Because of this view, the MOAI software makes it as easy as possible to add or modify parts of your repositories (OAI) services stack.
+It tries to do this without sacrificing power, and trying to encourage re-use of components.

-MOAI has some interesting features not found in most OAI servers.
-Besides serving OAI, it can also harvest OAI.
-This makes it possible for MOAI to work as a pipe, where the OAI data can be reconfigured, cached, and enriched while it passes through the MOAI processing.
+MOAI has some interesting features that are not common in most OAI servers.
+Besides serving OAI, it can also harvest OAI, this makes it possible for MOAI to work as a pipe, where the OAI data can be reconfigured, cached and enriched while it passes through the MOAI code.

-- Harvest data from different kinds of sources
+- Harvest data from different kind of sources

 - Serve many OAI feeds from one MOAI server, each with their own configuration